neeharperi/neeharperi.github.io/_pages/about.md

 </details>

 ### Recent News
+- [February 2025] Our paper <span style="color:blue">QuickDraw: Fast Visualization, Analysis and Active Learning for Medical Image Segmentation</span> has been accepted to HCII 2025
 - [January 2025] Our paper <span style="color:blue">Planning with Adaptive World Models for Autonomous Driving</span> has been accepted to ICRA 2025
 - [January 2025] Our paper <span style="color:blue">Neural Eulerian Scene Flow Fields</span> has been accepted to ICLR 2025